 The birth registry included Elnora’s birth place as Virginia.
 This detail also confirmed that this entry was my family.
 Grandpa Lee would share stories about growing up in Virginia.
 After Elnora passed Walter Lee’s parents Orange and Mary Jennings raised Uncle Frank, Aunt Adele and Grandpa Lee on their Halifax County farm.
 Walter Lee remained in Youngstown working the steel mills.

 The steel mills is what bought Elnora and Walter Lee to Youngstown, Ohio.
 The Youngstown city directories give three different addresses for the young family from 1906 through 1908.
 In 1906 they lived at 478 Andrews Avenue.
 The second address in 1907 was on 1401 West Federal Avenue.
 Then in 1908 they resided at 1856 West Federal Avenue, her last home.

 Walter Lee remarried in 1912 to a Canadian woman of African descent named Margaret Cobb.
-Family members I interviewed described “Mags” as a person with respect of persons.
-She practiced colorism.
-Visitors with brown skin had to enter their home through the back door.
-Mags gave birth to my Uncle Walter Roy in 1916.
-She came into the marriage with a daughter.
+Family members I interviewed shared that her nickname was “Mags.”
+She gave birth to my Grandfather’s youngest brother, Uncle Roy in 1916.

 I mention Grandpa Walter Lee’s second marriage because many relatives believe that’s his only marriage.
 They never heard the name, Elnora, their direct ancestor.
 Without her, many of us would not be here.